Electric Field Calculator

 How does the electric field vary with distance for a point charge?

-How does the medium affect electric field calculations?
+How does relative permittivity affect the electric field?